digitalfabrik/integreat-app/native/docs/error-reporting.md

 **In order to use the cli a `sentry.properties` is needed which includes an auth key and information about the project.**

+###Trigger a Sentry report manually
+* Run a production build with `yarn android:integreat:production`
+* Start the app, open settings, click the version number approximately 20 times.

 # Platform specifics for crashes

 ## JavaScript crashes